 Because we are living for longer and with increasingly good health, the requirement to work longer into our old age seems a sensible solution.
 Many 65 or even 70 year olds are still working not because they have to but because they want to lead an active life.
 The government is therefore increasing the age that people are entitled to State Pension, so that it will be 68 for both men and women by October 2044.
 There is a chance that this age will increase in future, because people are expected to live even longer.

-Due to the aging population it is unlikely that the government will be able to afford to give out a full state pension.
+Due to the ageing population it is unlikely that the government will be able to afford to give out a full state pension.
 This means that the people of my generation will have to adjust our personal finances because we will need to either save or make investments for when we are at the retiring age.
-However if we are living longer it means we have to spend money for longer and even save for longer.
+However, if we are living longer it means we have to spend money for longer and even save for longer.
 We could either do this or work into our retirement age.

 My generation will have to adjust our personal finances because we will need to either save or make investments for when we are at the retiring age

-I think that an aging population is the biggest financial challenge that my generation will face because it means that the majority of our income will be saved or spent in ways to ensure a safe income for our future.
+I think that an ageing population is the biggest financial challenge that my generation will face because it means that the majority of our income will be saved or spent in ways to ensure a safe income for our future.
 This means we will have less money available for us to use in the present, making it even more harder than it already is to get on to the housing market and take out a mortgage.
 There will also be the additional costs of health care and pensions homes for example that pensioners now will be able to afford using their state pension but by the time my generation are at retiring age we won’t be entitled to full state pension or maybe not even be entitled to anything at all.

 This is a good example of the struggles we will face.
 Jacob is young and wants to buy a car so he can work more efficiently but he is worrying about his pension already and doesn’t know whether he will have a future income.
 George is from an older generation and is explaining to Jacob that he has retired and is living off very little income.
 In my opinion if George is living off very little income now from his state pension then when I reach that age it will be even lower.